softprops/lesst/README.md

 lesst.Compile(fileName, lessSourceCode)
 ```

+A filename is required to resolve relative paths to less imports.

 This returns a ``scala.Either[CompilationError, CompilationResult]` which provides access the compiled css
 and a list of file imports included in the result.